Looking for a good Croydon boozer? Look no further – these are the spots

 The Oval Tavern

-The Oval Tavern could be about to become your favourite Croydon pub, especially if you love live music – something we’ve missed in recent times.
+The Oval Tavern could be about to become your favourite Croydon pub, especially if you love live music – something we think is seriously missing from English pubs.

 Music is a passion here and with a programme that includes folk, jazz, ska and rock, there’s something for everyone.